Infineon/mtb-example-btstack-freertos-findme/README.md

 Infineon provides a wealth of data at [www.infineon.com](https://www.infineon.com) to help you select the right device, and quickly and effectively integrate it into your design.

 ## Document history

-Document Title: *CE230297* – *Bluetooth&reg; LE Find Me Profile*
+Document Title: *CE230297* – *Bluetooth&reg; LE find me profile*

  Version | Description of change
  ------- | ---------------------
  1.0.0   |  New code example
- 1.1.0   | Added support for Rapid IoT Connect Developer Kit (CYSBSYSKIT-DEV-01) 2.0.0   | Code Example updated to support ModusToolbox&trade; software v2.3.1 and it is not backward compatible with v2.3 and below
- 3.0.0   | Added support for 43439 kit <br> Updated BSP to 3.0.0
- 4.0.0   | Updated to support ModusToolbox&trade; software v3.0 and BSPs v4.X <br> Updated to run on CM0+ core <br> Added support for CYW920829M2EVB-01 BSP
+ 1.1.0   | Added support for Rapid IoT Connect Developer Kit (CYSBSYSKIT-DEV-01) 2.0.0   | Code Example updated to support ModusToolbox&trade; v2.3.1 and it is not backward compatible with v2.3 and below 3.0.0   | Added support for 43439 kit <br> Updated BSP to 3.0.0 4.0.0   | Updated to support ModusToolbox&trade; v3.0 and BSPs v4.X <br> Updated to run on CM0+ core <br> Added support for CYW920829M2EVB-01 BSP
  4.1.0   | Added support for CY8CKIT-062-BLE,CY8CPROTO-063-BLE,CYBLE-416045-EVAL
  4.2.0   | Updated the CE to use bt-configurator v2.6
  4.3.0   | Added support for CY8CEVAL-062S2-LAI-43439M2,CY8CPROTO-062S2-43439